Did you know that the most dangerous months to drive along Metro Manila are from June to October?

 You also have to drive a little more slowly on curves to prevent skidding.
 Step on the brake pedal mildly as you approach curves.

-The rainy season is the time to be a smooth driver at all times.
-It’s important to steer, accelerate, and brake gently when driving along slippery roads and through poor visibility condition.
+The rainy season in the Philippines is the time to be a smooth driver at all times.
+Steer, accelerate, and brake gently when driving along slippery roads and through poor visibility conditions.